lucasbellesi/Designing-an-API-with-LLMs/api deepseek.md

     ```

 - **POST /tasks/{id}/categories**
-  - Asigna una categoría a una tarea
+  - Assigns a category to a task
   - Body:
     ```json
     {